ibm-cloud-docs/discovery-data/query-parameters.md

 ## `aggregation`
 {: #aggregation}

 Aggregation queries return a count of documents that match a set of data values.
-For the full list of aggregation options, see the [Aggregations table](/docs/discovery-data?topic=discovery-data-query-aggregations).
+For the full list of aggregation options, see [Query aggregations](/docs/discovery-data?topic=discovery-data-query-aggregations).

 ## `filter`